unSinn/AITEC-Webworkers/README.md

 AITEC-Webworkers
 ================

-A exercise where students try compete to crack a hashed password with help of HTML5 Webworkers.
+A exercise where students compete to crack a hashed password with help of HTML5 Webworkers.